marvelhariadi/EncouragingArtBot/README.md

 # EncouragingArtBot
 A discord bot that sends uplifting messages (and occasionally: Bob Ross gifs) for artists.
-Created for discord art communities
+Created for discord art communities.

 To use in your server: https://discord.com/api/oauth2/authorize?client_id=1078574197506322492&permissions=534723947584&scope=bot